TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: mkdirp, optimist.
-A copy of the source code may be downloaded from https://github.com/substack/node-mkdirp.git (mkdirp), http://github.com/substack/node-optimist.git (optimist).
+The following software may be included in this product: mkdirp.
+A copy of the source code may be downloaded from https://github.com/substack/node-mkdirp.git.
 This software contains the following license and notice below:

 Copyright 2010 James Halliday (mail@substack.net)